 16.1.1 Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deals with the superannuation rights and obligations of employers and employees.
 Under superannuation legislation individual Employees generally have the opportunity to choose their own superannuation fund.
-If an Employee does not choose a superannuation fund, any superannuation fund nominated in clause 16.4 applies.
+If an Employee does not choose their own superannuation fund, contributions will be paid into the Employee's stapled superannuation fund which is determined by the Australian Taxation Office (ATO).
+The Employer will obtain the Employee's stapled superannuation fund details by contacting the ATO on the Employee's behalf upon commencement of employment.
+If an Employee does not choose a superannuation fund, and the Employee does not have a stapled superannuation fund, any superannuation fund nominated in clause 16.4 applies.
 16.1.2 The rights and obligations in these clauses supplement those in superannuation legislation.